The Benefits Of Blended Learning

 - Flex: Most instruction is delivered online, with teachers providing as needed support in small-group settings.

-- Personalised blend: Teacher designs face-to-face and anywhere, anytime learning options that straddle the physical classroom and virtual spaces.
+- Personalized blend: Teacher designs face-to-face and anywhere, anytime learning options that straddle the physical classroom and virtual spaces.
 Learning is the constant and time is the variable.

 - Online lab: Instructions takes place in a brick and mortar lab.
 Delivered by an online teacher and supervised onsite by paraprofessionals.